PrioteasaAndrei/comp-cogsci-delay-discounting/README.md

 conda activate pd-ws24
 ```

-# Good practice
+# Observations

-- try to use pyMC(https://www.pymc.io/welcome.html) for the modeling part
+- using standardization for the response times and the choices results in few divergences (2,3), all metrics look good but the parameters are close to 0 and the prediction is close to 0.5 for most of them.

+- using the loss aversion parameter results in more divergences (20); we have a change in the distribution of the choice probabilities, they are more centered around 0.6 than before and some are close to 1. (we get a mean of 0.6)
+REACTION TIME PREDICTION DOESNT WORK - outputs the same value for each trial of a participant

 # TODOS

-- [ ] use MTF as an approach for combining multimodal data
-- [ ] implement hierachical modeling, perhaps with PyMC for sampling the join posterior
 - [ ] implement K-fold validation
     - [ ] implement in-sample and out of sample error and do box plots with whiskers (i.e. mean the predicitons since we will have a probailistic model and for out of sample do the same with CV)
     - [ ] tune hyperparams on the mean validation error from all folds
 - [ ] OPTIONAL: active learning
 - [ ] model comparison with AIC and BIC (minimize to get the best)
 - [ ] research meaningful statistical tests that can be used to asses the influence of certain parameters of our models

+# Completed

+- [x] implement hierachical modeling, perhaps with PyMC for sampling the join posterior
-- [ ] take condition into consideration for the sign of certain parameters
+- [x] take condition into consideration for the sign of certain parameters